sahanibishal/sahanibishal/README.md

 - 👋 Hi, I’m @sahanibishal
 - 👀 I’m interested in coding and learning, always want to explore new things
-- 🌱 I’m currently learning coding and persuing btech in Mechanical Engineering at IIT Bhilai
+- 🌱 Persuing btech in Mechanical Engineering at IIT Bhilai
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me through mail i.e, bishalkumar@iitbhilai.ac.in